kaviara-14/AWS-EC2-CPU-Monitoring-Using-CloudWatch/README.md

     stress -c 4

 ### 5. Create CloudWatch Alarm
-Monitor CPU utilization of EC2 instances and trigger alarms when thresholds exceed 65%.
-Use alarms to initiate scaling actions and invoke notifications.
+Create a Alarm which Monitor CPU utilization of EC2 instances and it triggers whenever thresholds exceed 65%.And this also will invoke a Lambda function.

 ### 6. Create a Lambda Function
-Execute code in response to CloudWatch alarms to send email notifications via SNS.
+This Lambda execute code in response to CloudWatch alarms to send email notifications via SNS.
 Configure permissions and triggers for real-time alerts

 ### 7. Create SNS Topic
 Manage and distribute email notifications for alarms triggered by CloudWatch.
 Create a topic and subscribe email addresses to receive alerts.